Core Idea

 Why This Matters

-Component boundaries are among the most consequential architectural decisions:
+Component boundaries are among the most consequential architectural decisions—determining team ownership, deployment frequency, independent scalability, and long-term maintainability:

-- Choosing boundaries based only on technical layers (presentation, business logic, data) optimizes for code reuse but not for change
+- Technical layer partitioning (presentation, business logic, data) optimizes for code reuse but not for change

-- Choosing them based on business domains optimizes for agility and team autonomy
+- Domain-based partitioning optimizes for agility and team autonomy

 Related Concepts